blukii/Developers/blukiiHub/configuration_en.md

 - 1 = Warning
 - 2 = Info
 - 3 = Debug

+Attention: Please use Loglevel higher than 0 only for a short period of time.
+Ohterwise there is the risk of the memory card filling up what leads to the system not working any more.

 #### Section blukiiSystem
 In this section are the system parameters for the blukiiHub.